-Each resident will be informed regarding the Missing Student Notification procedures upon check-in at their residence hall.
+Each resident will be informed regarding the Missing Student Notification procedures upon checkin at their residence hall.
 Each resident will provide the name and contact number of an individual(s) that should be contacted in case of an emergency.
-Upon determination that a student is missing, Campus Police and the Assistant Vice President, Student Affairs will be notified immediately.
+Upon determination that a student is missing, Campus Police and the Provost and Vice President for Academic and Student Affairs will be notified immediately.
 The individual identified on the Residential Life and Housing Emergency Contact form will be contacted no later than 24 hours after the time the student is determined missing, in accordance with official notification procedures established by the College.